AICoE/manage-dependencies-tutorial/README.md

 [Operate First][1] hosts [Open Data Hub][3] with all the tools provided for Data Science projects (e.g. JupyterHub, Elyra, Kubeflow Pipelines, Seldon, Prometheus, Grafana, Superset) running on [Red Hat Openshift][4].

+## Why the tutorial repository has this structure?

+The project template used can be found here: [project template][7].
+It shows correlation between data scientist needs (e.g. data, notebooks, models) and AI DevOps engineers ones (e.g. manifests).
+Having structure in a project ensures all the pieces required for the ML and DevOps lifecycles are present and easily discoverable.

 ## Tutorial pre-requisites

 0. [Pre-requisites](./docs/pre-requisite.md)